Good black cat names can be as mysterious as the look of the felines they're bestowed upon, or as comical as they act.

 Creative names for your black kitten can come from the appearance of these mysterious felines (such as Velvet, Blackie, or Midnight), or from folklore or history (like Warlock, Dracula, Blackstone, or Colin Powell).

-Characters from TV, movies, or literature work well (such as Sylvia and Isis, both from the original Star Trek series, or Pluto from Edgar Allan Poe's "The Black Cat").
+For example, characters from TV, movies, or literature work well (such as Sylvia and Isis, both from the original Star Trek series, or Pluto from Edgar Allan Poe's "The Black Cat").
 Names like these are sure to spark dinnertime conversation.

 I can also see using the names of poets or writers themselves (Poe, for example).